 In general, fatal alerts are displayed in red color, and require human intervention.
-This is the case for HV channels trips, RICH vessel alerts, and DCS computers and/or managers stopped.
+This is the case for HV channels trips, losses of communication with HV or LV equipment, RICH vessel alerts, and DCS computers and/or managers stopped.

 Gas system alerts and RICH vessel alerts also send sms messages to detector experts.